Finding the Right Health Coverage For You

 Employer-sponsored coverage is private health insurance you get through your job or a family member’s job, if the employer offers it.
 Employees who get this benefit often have to pay part of the monthly premium to get coverage for themselves and their family members.

 MinnesotaCare is a public health coverage program for people whose income is too high for MO HealthNet, but too low to afford private insurance.
 With MinnesotaCare, you pay a small monthly premium.
-You may qualify if your family’s income is at or below 200% of FPG (x for a household of y) and you don't qualify for MO HealthNet.
+You may qualify if your family’s income is at or below 200% of FPG ($NaN for a household of 1) and you don't qualify for MO HealthNet.

 MO HealthNet is a public health coverage program for people with low income.
-There are different ways of qualifying; income-based MO HealthNet is for people with household income that's 138% of the Federal Poverty Guidelines (FPG) or less (x for a household of y).
+There are different ways of qualifying; income-based MO HealthNet is for people with household income that's 138% of the Federal Poverty Guidelines (FPG) or less ($20,783 for a household of 1).
 There's no monthly premium for coverage.

 Medicare is a public health coverage program for seniors (65 years old or older) and people with disabilities.
 To qualify, you or a family member must have worked and paid Medicare taxes for a certain number of years.
 Medicare has a monthly premium and other expenses, but if you have limited income, some programs may help you pay these expenses.